Filtering by: talk

 2:00 pm14:00

-TULCA’s Artist Talks Series returns for this year’s programme The Salvage Agency curated by Michele Horrigan.
-Continuing its longstanding partnership with ATU School of Design and Creative Arts, TULCA will host presentations by three exhibiting artists every Tuesday beginning on 5 November 2024.
-This year’s series will take place at ATU Wellpark Road and Galway City Museum.
+TULCA is pleased to announce the return of its Artist Talks Series as part of the 2024 programme, The Salvage Agency, curated by Michele Horrigan.
+Building on its longstanding collaboration with the ATU School of Design and Creative Arts, TULCA will host four artist talks throughout November 2024.
+The series will be held at ATU Wellpark Road and the Galway City Museum.

 Michael Holly